-- base salary - long-term incentive compensation in the form of time-based and performance-based restricted share units with three-year vesting and performance measurement periods; and - retirement and other benefits made available through our company-wide benefit plans supplemented by a retirement benefit restoration plan that results in officer retirement benefits being calculated on the same basis as retirement benefits for other covered employees.
+- base salary; - long-term incentive compensation in the form of time-based and performance-based restricted share units with three-year vesting and performance measurement periods; and - retirement and other benefits made available through our company-wide benefit plans supplemented by a retirement benefit restoration plan that results in officer retirement benefits being calculated on the same basis as retirement benefits for other covered employees.

-Though customary in our industry and among our peers, we do not pay our officers annual cash incentives.
+Though customary in our industry and among our peers, we do not pay our officers annual cash incentives to encourage greater focus on long-term performance.